 What's your name?

-It’s important for us marketers to understand this struggle because it holds the key to higher conversion rates and our year-end bonuses.
+It’s important to understand this struggle because it’s the secret to higher conversion rates.

 As you can imagine, these 2 strategies produce vastly different outcomes.